cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 This Pod will mount secrets managed by the Cloud Native PostgreSQL operator, including:

-* TLS client certificate
+* `sslcert`: the TLS client public certificate
-* TLS client certificate private key
+* `sslkey`: the TLS client certificate private key
-* TLS Certification Authority certificate
+* `sslrootcert`: the TLS Certification Authority certificate, that signed the certificate on the server to be used to verify the identity of the instances

 They will be used to create the default resources that `psql` (and other libpq based applications like `pgbench`) requires to establish a TLS encrypted connection to the Postgres database.